 Problem #4: Lost participants in the cc:

-How TakeTurns solves it: You can add participants at any point of time in collaboration.
+How TakeTurns solves it: You can add participants at any point within the Flow.
 When joining, new participants will be able to see the full history of documents and discussions to get up to speed.

 Problem #5: No version tracking on attachments and horrible file names